Let's assume that you are at the bride's location (not to worry, a similar thought process works if you are the one covering the groom).

 Take a quick walk around, study the rooms where you will be shooting, especially the lighting conditions.
 You are looking for prime places to get the best shots in and how to use the ambient or artificial light to your advantage.
 Start thinking like the mindset of the bride (or groom if thats where you are).
 Ask yourself things like:

-- What makes this day special for them?
+- What makes this day special for them?- What are they feeling?

 - What little things are happening that are going to stick in their mind 20 years later?